Follow everything you care about.

 Add football fixtures to Apple Calendar with an ICS feed, set up iPhone and Mac sync, and fix common problems when match updates stop.

 The Champions League is harder to follow than a domestic league because its rhythm is uneven.
-Matches cluster on Tuesdays and Wednesdays, disappear for weeks, then return with two-legged knockout ties.
-A calendar feed turns that pattern into something you can plan around.
+Matches cluster on Tuesdays and Wednesdays, vanish for weeks, then return with two-legged knockout ties.
+Tracking that by hand fails.
+Subscribe to a KOC Champions League feed once and the midweek nights land on your calendar automatically, in your own time zone.

-League matches usually arrive every weekend.
+League matches arrive every weekend.
 Champions League matchdays arrive in blocks.
-During busy weeks, several major games can kick off at similar times.
-During gaps, there may be no European football at all.
+During busy weeks, several major games kick off at similar times; during gaps, there is no European football at all.

-That stop-start rhythm is exactly why manual tracking fails.
-A subscribed calendar keeps the competition visible without forcing you to rebuild the schedule every round.
+That stop-start rhythm is exactly why manual tracking breaks.
+A subscribed calendar keeps the competition visible without making you rebuild the schedule every round.

 Most Champions League weeks follow a simple shape:

-The exact fixture list can shift by season, broadcaster window, and UEFA scheduling decisions, so always let the calendar feed handle the final details.
+The exact list shifts by season, broadcaster window, and UEFA scheduling, so let the calendar feed handle the final details.

-Create a dedicated Champions League calendar color, then subscribe to the competition feed.
+Create a dedicated Champions League colour, then subscribe to the KOC competition feed.
 If you follow one club, also subscribe to that club's calendar so domestic and European fixtures appear together.

 Do not turn on alerts for every Champions League match.
-Use reminders for your club, the highest-value neutral games, and knockout second legs.
+Set reminders for your club, the highest-value neutral games, and knockout second legs.
 Leave the rest visible in the calendar without notifications.

-If you watch from outside Europe, pay attention to date shifts.
-A Tuesday night match in Europe may be Wednesday morning in Asia or Oceania.
+Watching from outside Europe?
+Mind the date shifts.
+A Tuesday night match in Europe can be Wednesday morning in Asia or Oceania, and the feed converts that for you.

-The calendar should answer the logistics question: when is the match?
-For context, also track draw dates, knockout bracket changes, and whether a tie is first leg or second leg.
-Those details determine whether a game can be managed conservatively or must be chased.
+The calendar answers the logistics question: when is the match?
+For context, also note draw dates, knockout bracket changes, and whether a tie is the first or second leg.
+Those details decide whether a game can be managed conservatively or has to be chased.

 Most main-round and knockout fixtures use Tuesday and Wednesday windows, but finals and special scheduling can differ.